-Name Age Position Jeffrey S. Davis 49 President and Chief Executive Officer Kathryn J. Henely 49 Chief Operating Officer Paul E. Martin 53 Chief Financial Officer, Treasurer and Secretary
+Name Age Position Jeffrey S. Davis 50 President and Chief Executive Officer Kathryn J. Henely 50 Chief Operating Officer Paul E. Martin 54 Chief Financial Officer, Treasurer and Secretary

-Jeffrey S. Davis became the Chief Executive Officer and a member of the Board on September 1, 2009.
+Jeffrey S. Davis became the Chief Executive Officer and a member of the Board in 2009.
 He previously served as the Chief Operating Officer of the Company following its acquisition of Vertecon in April 2002, and was named the Company's President in 2004.
-He served the same role of Chief Operating Officer at Vertecon from October 1999 to its acquisition by Perficient.
+He served the same role of Chief Operating Officer at Vertecon from October 1999 to its acquisition by the Company.
 Before Vertecon, Mr. Davis was a Senior Manager and member of the leadership team in Arthur Andersen's Business Consulting Practice, where he was responsible for defining and managing internal processes, while managing business development and delivery of all products, services and solutions to a number of large accounts.
 Mr. Davis also served in a leadership position at Ernst & Young LLP in the Management Consulting practice and in industry at Boeing, Inc. and Mallinckrodt, Inc. Mr. Davis is an active volunteer member of the board of directors of the Cystic Fibrosis Foundation of St. Louis and a member of the University of Missouri Trulaske College of Business advisory board.
 Mr. Davis has a M.B.A. from Washington University and a B.S. degree in Electrical Engineering from the University of Missouri.

-Kathryn J. Henely was appointed as the Company's Chief Operating Officer on November 3, 2009.
-Ms. Henely joined the Company as a Director in the St. Louis office following its acquisition of Vertecon in April 2002.
+Kathryn J. Henely was appointed as the Company's Chief Operating Officer in 2009.
+Ms. Henely joined the Company in the St. Louis office following its acquisition of Vertecon in 2002.
 Ms. Henely was the General Manager of the St. Louis office and the Vice President for the Company's largest business group, which included several local and national business units along with the Company's offshore development center in China.
 Prior to her appointment to Chief Operating Officer she actively participated in the due diligence and integration of several acquisitions within her business group.
 Additionally, she led the establishment of the Company Wide Practices and Corporate Recruiting organization.
-Ms. Henely received her M.S. in Computer Science from the University of Missouri-Rolla and her B.S. in Computer Science from the University of Iowa.
+Ms. Henely received her M.S. in Computer Science from the University of Iowa.